 8. Ease the ooze

-Pack a spare set of clothes for the kids along with nappies and snacks for tots in your carry on case, just in case your checked baggage doesn’t end up holidaying at the same destination as you.
+Always pack a spare set of clothes for the kids along with nappies and snacks for tots in your carry on case, just in case your checked baggage doesn’t end up holidaying at the same destination as you.

 10. Layer over layer

 Dress your kids in as many layers as is comfortable when flying because temperatures on flights can fluctuate … and the kids are almost guaranteed to spill something gross and unidentifiable from their uneaten in-flight meal all over themselves.